 Stay up to date with the latest marketing, sales, and service tips and news.

-When your values are clear to you, making decisions becomes easier.
+“When your values are clear to you, making decisions becomes easier.” – Roy E. Disney

-Decision making is the thought process of selecting a logical choice from the available options.
+Decision-making is the thought process of selecting a logical choice from the available options.

 When trying to make a good decision, a person must weigh the positives and negatives of each option, and consider all the alternatives.
 He has the authority to choose!!

-Before trying to understand the ways to identify and qualify a decision maker, let us understand the different roles in a buying process.
-For instance, take the example of a teenager who wants to buy a phone, he is most likely influenced by his friends, the decider could be his mom or dad, usually the amount of money for the phone will be provided by the father, the teenager is the end user of the product.
+Before trying to understand the ways to identify and qualify a decision-maker, let us understand the different roles in a buying process.
+For instance, take the example of a teenager who wants to buy a phone, he is most likely influenced by his friends, the decider could be his mom or dad, usually the amount of money for the phone will be provided by the father, the teenager is the end-user of the product.

 Your main purpose is to add value to a customer’s life.
 You need to provide a service that is required by the customer and that adds value to his product or service and solves his/ her problem.
-You do not want to provide a customer with a service or solution that doesn’t match with his objectives.
+You do not want to provide a customer with a service or solution that doesn’t match his objectives.

 If you feel that your service is not the best for the buyer, you can give him quality advice regarding the vendors that can solve his problems in the best of ways.

-Create content that will appeal your decision maker, be sure you are available on the platforms and places where you can be visible to them.
-Invest in a strategy that will put all the people in the “buyer’s role” in action- the initiator, the influencer, the buyer and the user.
+Create content that will appeal to your decision-maker, be sure you are available on the platforms and places where you can be visible to them.
+Invest in a strategy that will put all the people in the “buyer’s role” in action- the initiator, the influencer, the buyer, and the user.